 Andrew Newbery said of this new approach: "Royalty and Streaming financing models have become a staple for Gowling WLG's mining clients over the last few years.
 Bushveld's Production Financing Agreement is another innovative example of how we've helped our clients to raise long term capital".

 Another example of our structuring advice on production-linked mining loans is the work we undertook advising Bacanora on the development of its Sonora lithium project in Mexico.
-The Sonora facilities were structured as two separate Eurobonds.
-One bond had an interest rate reference to LIBOR whilst the second had a 20-year term repayable by reference to monthly production of lithium at an agreed US$ rate per tonne of lithium produced.
+The Sonora facilities are structured so that one facility has an interest rate referenced to LIBOR whilst another is repayable by reference to monthly production of lithium at an agreed US$ rate per tonne of lithium produced.

 About Gowling WLG's mining practice group